awslabs/aws-orbit-workbench/tutorials/orbit-manifest-guide.markdown

 #### CustomDomainName

 The default behavior of the Orbit framework is to give you the load balancer DNS name that points to the Orbit landing page.
 This property overwrites that URL with the FQDN you provide.
-Additionally, you will have to create a DNS record that points the FQDN you provide to the internal load balancer, which you can find in the EC2 console.
+Additionally, you will have to create a DNS record that points the FQDN you provide to the load balancer, which you can find in the EC2 console.

 > Syntax: orbit.mycompany.com